Skip to main contentCarbon Design System

 Default style dropdown anatomy

-1. Labels: Text that informs the user what to expect in the list of dropdown options.
+1. Label: Text that informs the user what to expect in the list of dropdown options.

 2. Helper text: Assistive text to help the user choose the right selection.